brettfazio/CVBallTracking/README.md

 ## References / Credit

 This project builds on the work of eriklindernoren's PyTorch Yolo implementation as a base, specifically the pre-trained model.
-The repo can be found [here](https://github.com/eriklindernoren/PyTorch-YOLOv3).
+The repository can be found [here](https://github.com/eriklindernoren/PyTorch-YOLOv3).